jjmcoconut/amethst/content/Master Course/Paper Reviews/Double Counting in Supply Chain Carbon Footprinting.md

 - If you and your partner know the other person will slack off, you might not put in full effort either.
 - But if both of you are held fully responsible, you’re more likely to step up.

 That’s the core idea behind strategic double counting.
 To tackle this issue, we need a structured approach.
 That’s where the Joint Production Model comes in.
 The total carbon footprint is broken down into individual components for separate processes.
 Each process can be influenced by multiple firms, making responsibility more complex.

+### Carbon Allocation

 To address this, researchers suggest two perspectives:
 1. **Social Planner Approach**